xuanzhang2021/lonosphere-mapping-based-GNSS-ground-station/README.md

 Global Navigation Satellite Systems (GNSS) have become indispensable for smartphone navigation, enabling applications from ride-hailing to location-based services.
 However, achieving high accuracy in diverse environments remains challenging.
 This essay evaluates four advanced GNSS techniques—Differential GNSS (DGNSS), Real-Time Kinematic (RTK), Precise Point Positioning (PPP), and PPP-RTK—highlighting their pros and cons for smartphone use.

 ### Differential GNSS (DGNSS)

+DGNSS is a technique that improves the accuracy of GNSS by using a network of fixed ground-based reference stations.
+These stations receive GNSS signals and calculate corrections based on known positions, which are then transmitted to the user's receiver to correct its position.

 Pros:
 DGNSS improves upon standalone GNSS by using a fixed base station to broadcast error corrections (e.g., atmospheric delays, satellite clock errors) to nearby receivers.
-This reduces position errors to meter-level accuracy (1–3 meters), sufficient for most consumer apps.
-Its simplicity and reliance on existing infrastructure, such as Satellite-Based Augmentation Systems (SBAS) like WAAS, make it cost-effective and widely accessible.
+This _reduces position errors_ to meter-level accuracy (1–3 meters), sufficient for most consumer apps.
+Its simplicity and reliance on existing infrastructure, such as Satellite-Based Augmentation Systems (SBAS) like WAAS, make it _cost-effective_ and _widely accessible_.

 Cons:
 Accuracy diminishes with distance from the base station (typically <100 km).
 Coverage gaps occur in remote areas without base stations.
 Additionally, smartphones may lack dedicated hardware to receive traditional DGNSS signals (e.g., radio beacons), often relying on internet-based corrections, which introduces latency and connectivity dependency.

 ### Real-Time Kinematic (RTK)

+RTK is a technique that provides high-precision positioning by using carrier phase measurements of the GNSS signals.
+It requires a base station and a rover, with the base station sending corrections to the rover in real-time.

 Pros:
 RTK leverages carrier-phase measurements and a nearby base station (<20 km) to achieve centimeter-level accuracy in real time.
 This precision benefits applications like augmented reality and drone navigation.
 Modern smartphones with dual-frequency GNSS chips (e.g., GPS L5, Galileo E5) can now support RTK, enhancing their utility.